maciejmikosik/testory/doc/tutorial.md

 # Mocks
 [stubbing](#stubbing) | [verifying](#verifying) | [matching invocations](#matching-invocations) | [spying](#spying)

-Testory is full-featured mocking framework with intuitive grammar.
+Testory is a full-featured mocking framework with intuitive grammar.
 Mocks are programmable objects inheriting interface from specific type.
 You create a mock by providing `class` or `interface`.